-Public policy courses help students develop an understanding of policies concerning the world's most significant challenges, and learn how to make a positive impact through public policy.
-As part of our public policy program, you will pursue a second major in conjunction with your public policy studies, allowing you to focus on an area of interest while gaining a deeper understanding and appreciation for policy in that area.
+Public policy courses prepare students to address some of the world's most significant challenges by teaching them the knowledge and skills to analyze policy problems, understand the complexities of issues, and create viable solutions through public policy.
+As part of our public policy program, students pursue a second major in conjunction with public policy studies, allowing them to focus on an area of interest while gaining a deeper understanding and appreciation for policy in that area.
 Students can choose from programs such as history, international studies, sociology, economics and journalism.

 Gain insight into the procedures and decision-making processes of local, state and federal governments and how to positively affect those processes.
 Graduates have gone on to enroll in some of the best graduate and law schools in the U.S., apply their studies to the public, private, and nonprofit sectors, and work as legislative aides for the U.S. Congress or as staff assistants for various branches of government.